-The Body Coach Joe Wicks serves up fast, healthy, easy meal ideas to keep you full and fuelled from Monday to Friday
+The Body Coach Joe Wicks serves up his 'Lean in 15' fast, healthy, easy meal ideas to keep you full and fuelled from Monday to Friday

 Joe says: “If you’re always rushing around in the morning and looking for a quick brekkie, this could be a winner for you.
 It takes minutes to prepare, and then all you need to do is pull it out of the fridge after you train and dig in.
 Feel free to use any flavour of protein powder and experiment with favourite fruits.”

 - 50g Greek yoghurt